-- When the rear control switch is off, operation of the rear airflow amount and vent temperature from the rear seats is not possible. - When the rear control switch is off, the airflow amount and the vent temperature for the rear are changed by operating the temperature control dial of the front control panel. - When the rear control switch is off, the mode for the rear is changed according to the mode selector switch and the temperature control dial of the front control panel.
+- When the rear control switch is off, operation of the rear airflow amount and vent temperature from the rear seats is not possible. - When the rear control switch is off, the airflow amount and the vent temperature for the rear are changed by operating the temperature control dial of the front control panel. - Airflow amount automatically changes according to the fan control dial of the front control panel. - When the rear control switch is off, the mode for the rear is changed according to the mode selector switch and the temperature control dial of the front control panel.